pivotal-cf/docs-pcf-install/README.md

 Installation docs for Ops Manager and VMware Tanzu Application Service for VMs.

-**Note:** Any PRs made against the `backup-restore` directory, should be moved to the PCF Docs Services tracker and the Services Docs PM notified.
+**Note:** If you see PRs made against the `backup-restore` directory, move the corresponding Tracker story to the PCF Docs Services tracker and notify the Services Docs PM.

 ## Which book repos publish this repo?